luciuscarr/voice-planner/README.md

 ### Voice Commands

-The app recognizes natural language voice commands.
+The app uses **AI-powered natural language understanding** to parse your voice commands with high accuracy.
 Try these examples:

 - **"Add meeting with Alex tomorrow at 3pm"** - Creates a scheduled task
 - **"Remind me to call the dentist"** - Creates a reminder
 - **"Note: Project deadline is Friday"** - Creates a high-priority note
 - **"Schedule team standup for next Monday"** - Creates a scheduled task
+- **"Buy milk and walk the dog tomorrow"** - Creates two separate tasks

+The AI understands natural variations like:
+- "Don't forget to..." / "I need to..." / "Make sure I..."
+- "Next Tuesday at 3" / "3pm next Tuesday" / "Tuesday 3 o'clock"
+- "Urgent meeting" / "Low priority task" / "When you have time"

 ### Supported Intents